stschmutz/mcsm/source/location/index.md

 ## Finding Geb.
 6415, Raum 169

 Once you are witin the Sirius Business Park and look for building 6415.
-Enter the building, and go to the basement and follow the signs of "Siemens Modelbau Club".
+Enter the building, and go to the basement and follow the signs of &quot;Modellbauclub der Siemens Mitarbeiter M&uuml;nchen&quot;

 Additional information how to get there are on the old [MCSM website](http://home.arcor.de/mcsm-muenchen/main/mainadresse.htm)

 ## Address

-Modellbauclub Siemens München MCSM
+Modellbauclub der Siemens Mitarbeiter M&uuml;nchen e.V.
-Sirius Business Park (form.
-Siemenswerke)
+Sirius Business Park
 Ruppert Mayer-Str.44
-81379 München
+81379 M&uuml;nchen
-Gebäude 6415, Raum 169
+Geb&auml;ude 6415, Raum 169

 <script>